 -correct capitalization

--frequent errors in grammar, usage, spelling, capitalization and punctuation make understanding difficult or impossible
+grammar, usage, spelling, capitalization and punctuation make understanding

 Voice